Healthdirect Free Australian health advice you can count on.

 • replace items as soon as possible after they are used

-• check the kit after each use or if not used, then once every 12 months
+• check the kit after each use or at least once every 12 months

 Should I do a first aid course?